firstbirdtech/backbone/README.md

 ### Consuming Events

-To consume messages you have to specify the event types you want to consume, the topics from which messages should be consumed and a queue name that should be subscribed to the topics.
+To consume messages you have to specify the topics from which messages should be consumed and a queue name that should be subscribed to the topics.
 The `parallelism` parameter indicates how many messages are getting processed at a single time.
 To create an instance of `Backbone` the only things you need are the according Amazon clients and a running `ActorSystem` which are